Mel Boring

-Melvin Lyle "Mel" Boring (born September 12, 1939) is an American children's author specializing in non-fiction.
+Melvin Lyle Boring is an American children's author specializing in non-fiction.
 A member of the Society of Children's Book Writers and Illustrators, Boring has produced works such as Incredible Constructions and the People Who Built Them; Caterpillars, Bugs, and Butterflies; and Guinea Pig Scientists: Bold Self-Experimenters in Science and Medicine (coauthored with Leslie Dendy).
 Boring also travels the world to speak to students about book writing and publishing while he wears a Cat-in-the-Hat costume.